 If your dog gets overexcited with this kind of game, you might want to avoid it.
 But for some dogs, rolling around on the floor with their favorite person is loads of fun.

 READ MORE ⇒ Tips for RVing with Pets

 Nothing works your dog’s brain better than training, and teaching him to do tricks is fun for you both.
 Shaping is a training method in which you reward your dog for getting closer to a behavior, one tiny step at a time.

 For example, to train your dog to shut the door, say yes and give them a treat if they face the door.
 Once they are reliably facing the door to receive a reward, wait for them to move closer to the door before giving them a treat.
 Work your way through the steps until your dog is touching, and then pushing, the open door with their nose for a reward.

 You have to train your dog to understand what you want them to do when you give them the command, “Find it.”
-But it’s worth the effort because nose work is a fun way to tire your dog out no matter where you are.
+But it’s worth the effort because nose work is a fun way to tire out your dog no matter where you are.

-Hopefully, you’ll find at least a few of these ideas a good way to tire your dog out the next time you’re stuck indoors.
+Hopefully, you’ll find at least a few of these ideas a good way to tire out your dog out the next time you’re stuck indoors.

 Most of all, keep it fun.
 Who knows?
-You may find your dog is as happy to hang out inside with you as he is to roam the mountains or go swimming on a beach.
+You may find that your dog is as happy to hang out inside with you as he is to roam the mountains or go swimming on a beach.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.